 This boiler is equipped with an internally installed Taco 0015e3 boiler circulator.
 In some piping systems, this circulator will provide enough head for a direct connect system.
+See instructions starting on page 46 for Direct Connect System Piping.
 In all other cases, this circulator will provide the proper boiler flow for a primary/secondary system piping.
-See instructions starting on page-50 for Primary/Secondary System Piping.
+See instructions starting on page 50 for Primary/Secondary System Piping.

 The Taco 0015e3 is a variable speed, high-efficiency wet rotor circulator with an ECM permanent magnet motor that has three different positions: LOW, MEDIUM, and HIGH.
 This circulator comes set at HIGH.
-The boiler must have its circulator set to HIGH.
+This is the ideal setting for this boiler in most cases.
+In some installations, the speed can be reduced, if the boiler temperature rise is smaller than the desired rise at the boiler's maximum input.